DeepSportradar/camera-calibration-challenge/README.md

 Each key in the dataset is associated with an item which contains the images to be used as input and the Calib object from [calib3d](https://github.com/ispgroupucl/calib3d) library, which is what participants should predict.

 Images are creted as views of basketball games from the original cameras of the Keemotion system.
 These images can be considered as single frames of a broadcasted basketball game.
 Indeed, the view creation takes into account the location of the ball, and, in basketball, most of the action is around the KEY area under the rim (you can look at the [Basketball court](https://en.wikipedia.org/wiki/Basketball_court#Table) page and the `utils/intersections.py` file for some definitions).
 All the games in this dataset are from FIBA courts.
 In this challenge we consider un-distorted images only.
+Camera conventions are described [here](https://gitlab.com/deepsport/deepsport_utilities/-/blob/main/calibration.md).

 The Calib object is built around the K (calibration), T (translation) and R (rotation) matrixes (reference [Camera matrix](https://en.wikipedia.org/wiki/Camera_matrix))